Consider a filter if your water is…

 Why offer Free Water Testing?

-At Pure Water Solutions we are nuts about pure water.
-We make our high quality systems available at affordable pricing because would like every family, home and business in Southern Oregon to enjoy safe, great tasting, and pure water.
+At Pure Water Solutions, we are nuts about pure water.
+We make our high quality systems available at affordable pricing because we would like every family, home and business in Southern Oregon to enjoy safe, great tasting, and pure water.

 Read how we helped this Oregon family who had an “odor problem”: